atsh-here/ntat/README.md

 Example:
 Client Issuance running time of NTAT in Table 4 is derived by summing the output of the benchmarks named: "NTAT: Client Query" and "NTAT: Client Finalize Query"

+### File Organization:
+Each construction has 3 files: client, server and util, followed by the construction name.